 There is a point in life where sometimes emotions are too big to deal with alone; thoughts or ways of doing require some changes.
 Seeking help is a positive sign, not a sign of weakness.
 One is not alone in wanting to seek help, many engage in this process.
 Sometimes, one feels stuck.
 Having someone else to bounce ideas with, share concerns and come up with a plan together can really alleviate big emotions, the sense of feeling alone and deskilled in dealing with the problem.

 Psychoeducational assessments can be of value in establishing strengths and difficulties and inform future interventions for school and parents.
 It is not in all cases that such an assessment is required.
-Sometimes intervention and therapy is a better course of actions first, some other times the child’s needs are sufficiently known to develop an individualised plan.
+Sometimes intervention and therapy is a better course of actions.
+Some other times the child’s needs are known and it is best to develop an individualised plan.
 This can be discussed thoroughly in an initial consultation with the child psychologist.

 Knowing one is not alone, the benefits of sharing, telling a story and putting heads together to fully discuss the problems experienced can have a significant impact on one’s wellbeing.
 Specifically, for a child to know other children feel the same, or feeling their parents are having support to understand their needs can really help.